galnir/Master-Bot/README.md

 !global-news - latest headlines from reuters, you can change the news source to [whatever news source you want](https://newsapi.org/sources), just change the source in line 13 in global-news.js or ynet-news.js

+- Translate command:

+!translate 'your-text-here' - You can translate any text from any language to English(more languages will be added)

 ### Resources

 [Get a Tenor API key here](https://tenor.com/developer/keyregistration)